wojtekmaj/react-calendar/README.md

 If you need to support legacy browsers like Internet Explorer 10, you will need to use [Intl.js](https://github.com/andyearnshaw/Intl.js/) or another Intl polyfill along with React-Calendar.

+#### My locale isn't supported!
+What can I do?

+If your locale isn't supported, you can use [Intl.js](https://github.com/andyearnshaw/Intl.js/) or another Intl polyfill along with React-Calendar.

 ### Installation

 Add React-Calendar to your project by executing `npm install react-calendar` or `yarn add react-calendar`.